Open-EO/PSC/README.md

 This document is based on the [GDAL Project Management Committee Guidelines](https://gdal.org/development/rfc/rfc1_pmc.html#rfc-1) and was accepted by the openEO project board on October, 7 2020.

-The following changes have been made thereafter:
+The following changes have been made thereafter: <https://github.com/Open-EO/PSC/compare/v1...main>

-* None yet